skerkour/kerkour.com/content/blog/the-unusual-way-im-funding-my-open-source-work.md

 lang = "en"
 +++

 From the Linux kernel to Firefox and Wordpress, Open Source is changing the world for the better.
-But how to achieve financial sustainability when you produce something that can legally be copied at zero cost?
+But how to achieve financial sustainability when you produce something that can legally be copied, by design, at zero cost?

 ## Revenue models for Open Source

-A [lot](https://plausible.io/blog/open-source-funding) [has](https://news.ycombinator.com/item?id=23218943) been written about achieving profitability for open source projects, still it’s not a solved problem.
+A [lot](https://news.ycombinator.com/item?id=23218943) has been written about [achieving profitability](https://plausible.io/blog/open-source-funding) for open source projects, still it’s not a solved problem.
 Here are the most common ways for open source projects to generate profit:

 * Hosting: where you offer a fully-managed version of your project.
 It’s certainly the easiest way to scale revenues but it’s not appropriate for all products.
 * Paying support: popularized by Red Hat and other Linux distributions, this model has
 * Patronage: patrons are helping artists make a living since forever.
 Unfortunately as you are depending on the goodwill of your patrons, it’s an extremely precarious way of life without a huge audience.
-* VC: going the venture capital way seems to be the easiest way to achieve great social status quickly.
-Unfortunately, according to my empirical study, it’s extremely hard to create a long term business whose interests are aligned with thoses of its users when the vision of the initial creators is no longer the
+* VC: According to my empirical study, it’s extremely hard to create a long term business whose interests are aligned with those of its users, when investors want 5-10x their money back.
-* Having a real job™ beside: but is your project worth sacrificing your free time for it?
+* Having a real job™ beside: but is your project worth sacrificing all your free time for it?

 ## Bloom